delivered back to the organization

-When HM Land Registry launched its transformation program in 2018, it knew it would still need to operate using existing legacy systems for some time into the future.
+When the HM Land Registry launched its transformation program in 2018, it knew it'd still need to operate using existing legacy systems for some time into the future.
 The government department established its service improvement team to increase efficiencies and make sure it optimized the performance of the legacy systems.
-Robotic Process Automation (RPA) was selected as a tactical business improvement tool during the transformation process, and it soon proved its strategic value to the organization.
+Robotic process automation (RPA) was selected as a tactical business improvement tool during the transformation process, and it soon proved its strategic value to the organization.

 Case workers are the foundation of operations at HM Land Registry.
 A case worker is responsible for dealing with the public, processing the registration application and updating the registry of properties.

 The department’s ambition is to become the world’s leading land registry for speed, simplicity and an open approach to data.
-None of this is possible without the case workers so making their life as easy and effective as possible is a major priority for the organization.
+None of this is possible without case workers, so making their lives as easy and effective as possible is a major priority for the organization.
 And, that led HM Land Registry to adopt RPA.

-HM Land Registry sends out a standard reminder letter after three weeks.
+The HM Land Registry sends out a standard reminder letter after three weeks.
 This involved a good deal of manual work and sometimes the reminder letter would be missed.
-Using UiPath, Lorna’s team was able to create ‘Reggie’ the robot that automated the process so that no member of staff had to send out reminder letters.
+Using UiPath, Lorna’s team could create ‘Reggie’ the robot that automated the process so that no member of staff had to send out reminder letters.
 The new automation–the organization’s first–was developed, tested and rolled out to the department’s 14 offices throughout England and Wales in less than two months.

 The results have been impressive.
 Lorna comments: “This was a simple, stable process but it took up good deal of the case worker’s time.
 By automating the initial reminder letter we were able to save the equivalent of 180 hours a week for the business, freeing up staff to concentrate on more complex work.
 HM Land Registry is great for having many similar types of processes, so we were able to identify another reminder-based process and adapt the first automation quickly to meet its needs.
 So, in total we saved almost 290 hours.”

-Within seven months, HM Land Registry went from a single Reggie to 10 working across different automations.
+Within seven months, HM Land Registry went from a single Reggie to 10, working across different automations.
 The success of the reminder automation moved the organization on to a more complex process.
-Sometimes an application cannot be processed as there is another application on the same property that needs to be processed first–these applications are placed in a specific ‘list’ of applications.
+Sometimes an application cannot be processed as there applies to the same property that needs to be processed first–these applications are placed on a specific ‘list’.
 The list has to be regularly checked to identify which applications can now be progressed.